habitat-sh/habitat/components/studio/README.md

 The key pieces here are:

 * The studio hosting script - `bin/habitat-studio`.
 The `.sh` sets up a linux studio (the same script is used in the docker studios) and the `.ps1` sets up a windows studio.
 * The studio environment "types" in `libexec`.
 These tweak the environment of a studio and target it for specific purposes.
-Most will only be interested in `hab-studio-type-defaulf.sh`.
+Most will only be interested in `hab-studio-type-default.sh`.
 * The docker image builder `build-docker-image.sh`.
 * The habitat plans used to create the habitat studio package.